SerenityOS/serenity/Base/usr/share/man/man1/Shell.md

 * `-c`, `--command-string`: Executes the given string as a command and exits
 * `--skip-shellrc`: Skips running the initialisation file (at `~/.shellrc`)
+* `--format`: Format shell code from the given file and print the result to standard output
+* `-f`, `--live-formatting`: Enable live formatting of the line editor buffer (in REPL mode)

 ## Examples